 Stacy Kandel has been on the Alumni Association board since 2018 and serves on the Mentoring and Career Development Committee and has previously served on the Signature Events Committee.
 As a student, she played in the University Wind Ensemble, served as a Telefund caller and was a member of Alpha Xi Delta sorority.
 Kandel also interned for two years in the University’s publications office as a graphic designer working on a broad range of University materials including Student Art Show posters, welcome banners and Orientation handbooks.
 Since graduation, she has received a master's degree in human-computer interaction from Rensselaer Polytechnic Institute.
 More recently, she has become involved with Binghamton's art and museum programs.
 She has been a guest lecturer on campus and mentors students from campus to career.
-She is vice president, UX lead at JP Morgan Chase where she has been since October 2018.
+She is executive director, experience lead at JP Morgan Chase & Co., where she has been since October 2018.
 Kandel is on the board of directors for the Wilson Area Partners in Education Foundation and serves as chair of its Events and Sponsorship Committee.
 She resides in Pennsylvania's Lehigh Valley with her husband Matthew, daughter Tillie and sons Murray and Harry.

 Karen E. Fuhrman Kerner '86